Why Your Home WiFi Network Is a High-Value Target

 How to Secure Your Home WiFi Network: 8 Essential Steps

-Log into your router's admin panel (typically at 192.168.1.1 or 192.168.0.1).
-Replace the default admin credentials with a unique username and a strong password of at least 16 characters.
-Store it in a password manager—never use the same password you use for your WiFi network itself.
+Access your router's admin panel—typically at 192.168.1.1 or 192.168.0.1 in your browser—and immediately replace the default administrator credentials.
+Use a unique username (not "admin") and a strong password of at least 16 characters.
+Store it in a password manager rather than writing it on the router itself.

-Create a Separate Guest Network for Visitors and IoT Devices
+Step 6: Create a Separate Guest Network for IoT and Visitors

 Advanced Hardening: Beyond the Eight Essential Steps